mfranke93/nvr-buildhelper/README.md

 After copying the script to a directory listed in `$PATH`, it can simply be called with the actual build command appended as command line arguments.

+In order to configure the types of errors that should be parsed, the sign highlights or signs, the file `.buildhelper` must be present in the directory where the tool is called.
+The default configuration is present in the repository as `buildhelper.json`.

 Example:

 `nvr-buildhelper make`